kasper-piskorski/docs/pages/documentation/7-examples/projects.md

 Define a simple ontology, which is just a specification of the components of a system and how they relate, and then devise logical rules to construct a simple application.
 An example may be to produce a set of rules that can validate that a Sudoku puzzle has been filled correctly.

 ### Links Between Likes
 Add a new feature to Moogi that allows users to “like” concepts.
 Then produce a visualisation that displays the link between the things that a user likes.
-For more information about Moogi, the film discovery engine that is built on MindmapsDB, please see [https://moogi.co/](https://moogi.co/).
+For more information about Moogi, the film discovery engine that is built on Grakn, please see [https://moogi.co/](https://moogi.co/).

 ### Moogi Data Cleanup
 Clean Moogi data and port it to Mindmaps.
 This requires dabbling a bit with Gremlin, scripting, exploring the graph and ETL probably.